cauabernardino/mocktide/README.md

 # mocktide
-A file configurable mock server for testing network clients.
+A configurable mock server for testing network clients.

 **This is a working in progress!**